peteroupc/classic-wallpaper/README.md

 Any copyright to this page is released to the Public Domain.
 In case this is not possible, this page is also licensed under the [Unlicense](https://unlicense.org).

 [^1]: Every tileable desktop wallpaper has a pattern that belongs in one of 17 [_wallpaper groups_](https://en.wikipedia.org/wiki/Wallpaper_group).
 The shape of the pattern is a rectangle in ten of them, a diamond with one corner pointing upward in two of them, and another parallelogram in the remaining five.
-Many tileable wallpapers are _seamless_, but not all (consider a pattern of bricks or square floor tiles).<br>Images that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background, are not tileable for purposes of this challenge.<br>For the Macintosh operating system, System 7.5.x and Mac OS 7.6.x, 8.x, and 9.x supported _desktop patterns_ of size up to 128 &times; 128 pixels, Mac OS 8.x and 9.x distinguished between desktop patterns and _desktop pictures_ (of usually larger size and lying above the desktop pattern), and versions earlier than System 7.5 supported only 8-&times;-8-pixel desktop patterns.<br>In Windows version 3.1, Windows 95, and Windows 98, _desktop patterns_ are of size 8x8 pixels and have only two colors (black and the desktop background color), and _desktop wallpaper_ is of arbitrary size and lies above the desktop pattern.
+Many tileable wallpapers are _seamless_, but not all (consider a pattern of bricks or square floor tiles).<br>For the Macintosh operating system, System 7.5.x and Mac OS 7.6.x, 8.x, and 9.x supported _desktop patterns_ of size up to 128 &times; 128 pixels, Mac OS 8.x and 9.x distinguished between desktop patterns and _desktop pictures_ (of usually larger size and lying above the desktop pattern), and versions earlier than System 7.5 supported only 8-&times;-8-pixel desktop patterns.<br>In Windows version 3.1, Windows 95, and Windows 98, _desktop patterns_ are of size 8x8 pixels and have only two colors (black and the desktop background color), and _desktop wallpaper_ is of arbitrary size and lies above the desktop pattern.

 [^2]: Can be generated from `dstripe` using the following ImageMagick command: `magick dstripe.png \( +clone -flop \) +append dzigzag.png`.